Slim-Beatnik/ct-Module07-react-Assignment02-fake-store-app/fakestore-app/README.md

 The Axios get, instead of the built-in fetch method made for an easier to read API grab, and the addition of react-router-dom made the navigation visually trackable.

+useNavigate, useParam and useInterval were all new to me.
+This was kinda fun.
+On to the next

+--bonus, add to cart button added -- no functionality.

     <br />
     <a href="https://github.com/Slim-Beatnik/repo_name"><strong>Explore the docs »</strong></a>